Tomorrow’s world is presenting itself to us, today

 “Future is an attitude” podcast series presented by Audi aims to inspire South Africans to think differently about the future – optimistically and intentionally redefining what progress truly means to us.
 The series features inspirational South Africans who think differently about the future and who challenge the status quo by driving progress within the fields of design, digitalisation, performance, and sustainability to help us imagine and shape the future that we want.

-Subscribe to receive new episodes as they are published on Spotify and visit www.702.co.za for more on the Future is an attitude podcast series presented by Audi.
+Subscribe to receive new episodes as they are published on Spotify, Google Podcasts and Apple Podcasts and visit www.702.co.za for more on the Future is an attitude podcast series presented by Audi.